 Seriously, I’m struggling to even call this eBook ‘training’ because how on earth can you learn how to make money with Amazon in a couple of short paragraphs?

-Take a look at the contents page:
+I wish I was exaggerating, but take a look at the contents page:

 That’s literally it.
 I mean, it’s 13 pages.
 The first page is the cover, the second page is the table of contents and the third page is the legal disclaimer.